-The Men’s Project is an eleven-week training that begins in February.
-The day and time is determined by participant availability.
+The Men’s Project is an eleven-week training that begins the week of January 29, 2018.
+The day and time will be determined by participant availability.

 We will select approximately 20 male-identified students for this initiative.
 The purpose of the project is to identify and train individuals who may be seen as having influence with their peers.
 However, all male-identified students are encouraged to apply.
 We are looking for a diverse group of participants with unique experiences, perspectives, and backgrounds.
 Ideal candidates are students who relate well to other men; who are sensitive to issues of gender-based violence; and are open to collective and collaborative learning.

-If you are interested or know of men who may be, please forward potential candidates’ names and all known contact information to Lauren Donais, Violence Against Women Prevention Program Coordinator.
+If you know of men who may be interested, please forward potential candidates’ names and all known contact information to the Men’s Project Facilitators, Rhys Hall and Craig Alejos.